Cadillac man arrested after making bomb threat

 The suspect was then arrested without incident as he left his East Nelson Street home in Cadillac by Traverse Narcotic Team members.

-The 39-year-old is currently being lodged at the Grand Traverse County Jail on the charge of false report of a bomb threat, according to the press release.
+The 39-year-old is currently being lodged at the Grand Traverse County Jail on the charge of false report of a bomb threat, according to a press release.

 The Traverse City Police Department was assisted in this investigation by the Grand Traverse County Sheriff’s Office, FBI, Traverse Narcotics Team, Cadillac Police Department and the Michigan State Police.